google.com, pub-2850068218893477, DIRECT, f08c47fec0942fa0

 • After curing, rinse quickly and pat dry.
 Never soak.

-• Slice with a long, flexible knife, drawing the blade toward you in one motion.
+• Slice with a long, flexible knife, drawing the blade away from you in one motion.

 • Serve chilled, not cold, to let the flavors bloom.